NEXUS: What It Is, How It Works, and How to Get It for Less

 Take note: The first time you use a NEXUS kiosk or eGate, you'll be required to upload a photo of your passport page.
 If you don't have your passport, a security officer will need to verify your identity.

-How much does NEXUS cost?
+How much does NEXUS cost in Canada?

 How to use a NEXUS card